BroadcomMFD/rexx-language-support/README.md

 ![Autocomplete](/images/rexx-autocomplete.gif)

+You can configure autocomplete to suggest keywords in lower case, upper case, title case, or detect the case automatically from other keywords in the code.
+Go to the extension settings and set the **rexx-lsp.keyword.textcase** variable.

 ### Syntax Check

 This feature checks for mistakes and errors in Rexx code.
 The syntax check feature reviews the whole content of the code and underlines any errors.